cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 ## Collaborators

 ### Help, I've been added as a collaborator!
-What does that mean?
+What do??

 - We appreciate the time you have taken to get to know the project, and you have been given push access to the main repository
 - You can choose your own role, and be as involved (or not involved) with the project as you want.
 You can (but are not limited to): answer questions, tag and approve issues, review PRs, merge PRs, do nothing, etc.